drink up, buttercup. (and i don't mean wine.)

 that's a wrap

-You've got your water bottle, stash of produce and skin care products.
+You've got your water bottle and stash of produce.
 Check.
 But, you're probably wondering how long it will take to see results.
 According to TheDoctorWithin.com, which recommends drinking two liters of water (about 64 ounces) per day, you should give it 60 days.
 Then, you will see and feel results.